Deadly Michael weakens to tropical storm after epic destruction

 A day after the supercharged storm crashed ashore amid white sand beaches, fishing towns and military bases, Michael was no longer a Category 4 monster packing 155 mph (250 kph) winds.
 Downgraded to a tropical storm early Thursday over south-central Georgia, it continued to weaken but was still menacing the Southeast with heavy rains, blustery winds and possible spinoff tornadoes.

-The National Hurricane Center in Miami said the eye of Michael was about 20 miles (40 kilometers) south-southwest of Macon in central Georgia at 2:00 a.m.
+The National Hurricane Center in Miami said the eye of Michael was about 30 miles west of Augusta, Georgia at 5:00 a.m.
 Thursday.
-The storm had top sustained winds of 60 mph (95 kph) and was moving to the northeast at 20 mph (31 kph).
+The storm had top sustained winds of 50 mph and was moving to the northeast at 21 mph.

 After daylight Thursday residents of north Florida would just be beginning to take stock of the enormity of the disaster.